-Planning to succeed
+Plan to succeed

 Then there is the issue of small base salary plus a large commission, or acceptable salary and small commission, or commission only.
 When paid commission only, it is important to set targets because salespeople are competitive and want to know what they must do to succeed.
-In any case, it is a challenge finding good sales people willing to work for commission only.
+In any case, it is a challenge finding good . sales people willing to work for commission only.

 Establish a connection

-- To develop a sales strategy, engage a sales consultant.
+- To develop a powerful sales strategy, perhaps engage a sales consultant.
 And if the consultant's advice is to embark on a sales initiative, then have the sales consultant train the account manager(s) in sales.